Genusbiz/docs/developers/defining-an-app-model/security/account-profiles.md

 *   **On missing account**.
 For a sign in attempt through ID-porten, it is possible to automatically create a new account if one does not already exist.
 To create an account automatically, select **Automatically create an account**.
 To reject a sign in attempt with a missing account, select **Reject sign in attempt**.

+_Trusted Zone_

+*   **On missing account**.
+For a sign in attempt with Trusted Zone, it is possible to automatically create a new account if one does not already exist.
+To create an account automatically, select **Automatically create an account**.
+To reject a sign in attempt with a missing account, select **Reject sign in attempt**.

 _Common_

 *   **Add new accounts to security group**.
 To add a new account automatically to a security group when the account is created, select the security group.
 Otherwise leave the box blank.